Passive Upright Thermal Shooting Target

-One thing we can guarantee, when used as directed, each training target will provide an unmatched life-like high contrast you seek.
+One thing we can guarantee when used as directed, each training target will provide the unmatched life-like high contrast you seek.

 If you need help evaluating your training scenarios to determine the best option, contact us and we will help you!